FIFA Takes Over CAF Administration

 “As part of this process, it was also agreed that FIFA and CAF will undertake as soon as possible a full forensic audit of CAF.”

-Samoura would be assisted by a group of experts who would work in a spirit of partnership with Ahmad and his team in several areas, which include among others, overseeing operational management of CAF, “including governance and administrative procedures.”
+Samoura will be assisted by a group of experts who will work in a spirit of partnership with Ahmad and his team in several areas, which include among others, overseeing operational management of CAF, “including governance and administrative procedures.”

 She has also been tasked with the efficient and professional organisation of all African competitions; support the growth and development of football in all countries and regions of CAF.

-According to the statement, Samoura would stay Secretary General of FIFA and would delegate her functions within the international administration in accordance with the relevant internal regulations.
+According to the statement, Samoura will stay Secretary General of FIFA and will delegate her functions within the international administration in accordance with the relevant internal regulations.

-“The Bureau of the FIFA Council has approved this exceptional and temporary measure,” said FIFA.
+“The Bureau of the FIFA Council has approved this exceptional and temporary measure,” FIFA said.

 “FIFA and CAF will work closely together in order to best serve all African member associations to bring stability, serenity, professionalism and effective football development on the African continent where the passion for football is so prevalent.”